dart-lang/language/working/augmentations/feature-specification.md

 *(A non-primary initializing constructor cannot have declaring parameters, those are only available to primary constructor declarations.
-Had they been allowed, they'd also make the constructor complete.)*
+If declaring parameters ever become valid for a non-primary generative constructor, they'll also make the constructor complete.)*

 A non-primary generative constructor declaration is a _redirecting generative constructor declaration_ and is _complete_ if it has a redirection clause